 - Good at talking to young children

 - Calm when things are busy, but also able to cope when things are quiet

 - We are looking for volunteers who are available sometime during the summer holiday, between July and September.
 Some libraries may need help at weekends or in the evenings, so please let us know what time of day you are free to help us.

 - You will be asked to list the libraries you would like to help at, but only if you are able to get to these libraries easily.

 - Successful applicants will have training arranged for them just before the Challenge starts.
 You will be notified of when this will take place.
 We may ask you to undertake a DBS (Disclosure and Barring Service) check.

 We are looking for volunteers to help deliver the Summer Reading Challenge in our libraries.
-Young people (14 to 25 year olds) are especially welcome to apply to volunteer.
+Young people aged 14 to 25 years are especially welcome to apply to volunteer.